canopy-js/canopy-js/README.md

 ### Using Bulk Mode

-It can get tedious to create `expl` files manually, so the CLI has a feature called "bulk mode" that allows the user to edit a single text file representing part or all of their project files.
+It can become tedious to create `expl` files manually, so the CLI has a feature called "bulk mode" that allows the user to edit a single text file representing part or all of their project files.
 A bulk file might look like this:

 ```
 [Category A]